-The government guaranteed debt instruments issued in respect of the IBRC loan facility deed were transferred to NARL.
-NARL used these debt instruments as consideration for the loan facility deed acquired from the Central Bank of Ireland.
+The government guaranteed debt instruments issued in respect of the IBRC loan facility deed were transferred to NARL (in Voluntary Liquidation) used these debt instruments as consideration for the loan facility deed acquired from the Central Bank of Ireland.
 The NARL senior bonds were fully redeemed in October 2014.

-NAML has ten subsidiaries.
+NAML has eleven subsidiaries.
 These are referred to as the NAML Group: